Employee Experience

 Invest in people processes and tools to collect employee sentiment and understand how people feel about their jobs.
 Make sure there is an avenue for employees to share feedback with management.
 Feedback lets you learn what's working well and what could be improved.

-Provide opportunities for career development beyond their current roles, so they feel like they're growing within your organization.
-Growth opportunities help them feel like they're making progress toward their long-term goals and keep turnover low during hard times when people may feel like they need more change than they can at their current jobs.
+Provide opportunities for career development beyond their current roles so they feel like they're growing within your organization.
+Growth opportunities help them feel like they're progressing toward their long-term goals and keep turnover low during hard times when people may feel like they need more change than they can at their current jobs.

 Give employees regular opportunities to give feedback on their experience working for your company.